NeuraiProject/neurai-rpc/neurai_methods.md

       ,...
     ],
-  "chainInfo",  (boolean, optional, default false) Include chain info with results "assetName"   (string, optional) Get UTXOs for a particular asset instead of RVN ('*' for all assets).
+  "chainInfo",  (boolean, optional, default false) Include chain info with results "assetName"   (string, optional) Get UTXOs for a particular asset instead of XNA ('*' for all assets).
 }

 Result
 [
   {
     "address"  (string) The address base58check encoded
-    "assetName" (string) The asset associated with the UTXOs (RVN for Ravencoin) "txid"  (string) The output txid
+    "assetName" (string) The asset associated with the UTXOs (XNA for Neurai) "txid"  (string) The output txid
     "height"  (number) The block height
     "outputIndex"  (number) The output index